briandelmsft/SentinelAutomationModules/Docs/deployment.md

 |investigation.read|Microsoft Defender for Cloud Apps API|Retrieve user investigation priorities|
 |AdvancedHunting.Read.All|Microsoft 365 Security API|Execute KQL queries against the Microsoft 365 Security service|
 |Microsoft Sentinel Responder|Azure RBAC Role|Gives permissions to update incidents and read data from Sentinel.
 This is typically used by STAT to add comments to incidents.|

+### Restrict Calls to STAT Coordinator (optional)

+All STAT modules, except the STAT Coordinator, are restricted to only being called from a Logic Apps IP and with a valid Shared Access Signature.
+However, by default the STAT coordinator is only protected by the Shared Access Signature.
+This is due to the Logic Apps Custom connector using IP addresses outside of the standard Logic Apps IP ranges.

+To restrict the STAT coordinator to only accept calls from the Logic apps custom connector:
+1. Locate the appropriate IP ranges for your Azure datacenter region [here](https://www.microsoft.com/download/details.aspx?id=56519) under the section **AzureConnectors.&lt;AzureRegion&gt;**
+2. Navigate in the Azure Portal to the **STAT-Coordinator** logic app
+3. Locate **Settings -> Workflow settings**
+4. Change the drop down menu from **Any IP** to **Specific IP ranges**
+5. Add the IP ranges obtained in step 1
+6. **Save**

+> Note: To maintain these IP restrictions, these steps will need to be repated when updating the STAT solution.

 ---